 - ING Bank N.V. and a syndicate of five lenders on a US$340 million borrowing base facility for Oranje-Nassau Energie, based on oil and gas assets in the UK, Netherlands and Gabon.

-- Genel Energy on various matters in Kurdistan, including the acquisition of OMV’s interest in the Bina-Bawi Block, the commercialisation of the Miran and Bina-Bawi gas discoveries, crude transportation and marketing arrangements, and the supply of gas to the Dohuk power plant.
+- Genel Energy on various matters in Kurdistan, including the acquisition of OMV’s interest in the Bina-Bawi Block, farm-down of an interest in the Chia-Surkh Block to Petoil, the commercialisation of the Miran and Bina-Bawi gas discoveries, crude transportation and marketing arrangements, and the supply of gas to the Dohuk power plant.

 - Vestas in relation to a €600 million, 310 MW, onshore wind farm at Lake Turkana, Kenya (awarded African Renewable Deal of the Year 2014 by Project Finance International and African Renewables Deal of the Year 2014 by IJGlobal Europe and Africa Awards).